 The awards are given to examples of data-driven investigations, data-driven applications and storytelling projects that use data visualisation, to cover topics relevant to the general public and aiming at having an impact on society.

 Media companies, non-profit organisations and freelancers or individuals are all eligible for the Data Journalism Awards.
 Works produced by individuals or teams of staffers from media companies and non-profit organisations, as well as freelancers or individuals are all eligible for entry.

 Works that are the result of a collaboration between organisations may also be submitted.
 Works produced by staffers or freelancers collaborating with government agencies, business or trade organisations with a stake (financial or of other nature) in the issue at hand are not eligible.
 In other words, the awards are not given to business data visualisations or projects produced for branding purposes.

 Works that include significant input from the members of the jury will not be accepted for entry into the competition.

 The DJA administrators have the final authority to determine whether an entry is eligible or not.

 Entries to the 2018 competition could be submitted until 26 March 2018 at 23:59 GMT.
 All work must have been published or aired between 10 April 2017 and 26 March 2018.

-The finalists shortlisted for awards will be announced during the first week of May 2017, and the winning projects will be revealed at the DJA 2017 Ceremony in Vienna on 22 June 2017, during the seventh annual GEN Summit.
+The finalists shortlisted for awards will be announced in May 2017, and the winning projects will be revealed at the DJA 2017 Ceremony in Vienna on 22 June 2017, during the seventh annual GEN Summit.